 The Secure Shell Protocol (SSH) is a very popular protocol used for secure data communication.
-It is widely used in the Unix world to manage remote servers, transfer files, etc. The modified SSH https://www.welivesecurity.com/2013/01/24/linux-sshdoor-a-backdoored-ssh-daemon-that-steals-passwords/
+It is widely used in the Unix world to manage remote servers, transfer files, etc. The modified SSH daemon described here, Linux/SSHDoor.A, is designed to steal usernames and passwords and allows remote access to the server via either an hardcoded password or SSH key.